tsaqiffatih/Retail_Manager/README.md

 - **Role-Based Access Control (RBAC)**: Different roles (Admin, Owner, Manager, Employee) with different levels of access.
 - **Comprehensive API**: Manage users, stores, employees, attendance, and payroll.
+- **Automatic Payroll Creation**: Default payroll status is set to UNPAID and amount is set from sallary in Employee field at the start of each month
 - **Automatic Payroll Processing**: Payroll calculations based on attendance data.
 - **Daily Attendance Creation**: Default attendance status is set to 'Absent' at the start of each day.